2300193/CS220AU-DP/index.md

 ### Areas for improvement and sense-making

-To counter disinformation effectively, it is crucial to adopt an objective approach by encouraging awareness and consciousness-raising, as Daniel Schmartenberger points out in his work on sense-making.
+To counter disinformation effectively, it is crucial to adopt an objective approach by encouraging awareness and consciousness-raising, as Daniel Schmartenberger points out in his work on sense-making [^8].
 Individuals need to be trained to critically examine sources of information, developing a capacity for analysis that strengthens their resilience in the face of information manipulation.

 Similarly, international cooperation is essential in the fight against disinformation.
 Countries need to establish a culture of sharing information about disinformation campaigns.
 A decision of this kind would strengthen the collective ability to identify the tactics employed and implement coordinated countermeasures, thus creating a common defence against informational threats.